Code-Institute-Submissions/EmmaBergner-dontq_JulyResub/README.md

 - JavaScript
   - No errors was found when passing through the official [Jshint validator](https://jshint.com/)

-- Accessibility
+- Lighthouse
-  - The colors and fronts are easy to read and accessible by running it through lighthouse in devtools.
+  - The colors and fonts are easy to read and accessible by running it through lighthouse in devtools.

 ![Validator Testing](state/static/images/lighthouse.png)